 Strict border changes for NSW residents

-“WA will continue to seek information on the Victorian outbreak and other affected jurisdictions and will provide updated health advice as required.”
+“We believe any risk to WA remains very low.
+However, the situation highlights the importance of remaining vigilant to prevent any spread of the virus or community transmission in this state,” he said.

+The stricter conditions came as new exposure sites in NSW were linked to the Victorian outbreak and after WA Health had originally asked people to get tested and self-quarantine until they received a negative test result.

-ACT Health went one step further, ordering any resident who has visited an exposure site to quarantine for 14 days from the date they were last in the location, even if they receive a negative test result.
+ACT Health also ordered any resident who has visited an exposure site into self-quarantine for 14 days from the date they were last in the location, even if they receive a negative test result.

 The locations were Jervis Bay, Goulburn, Hyams Beach and Vincentia, where an individual visited on May 23 and 24 while potentially infectious.